mridxl/mridxl/README.md

 - 🌐 New to Open Source

-- 🌱 Currently diving into: Python and FastAPI for backend development
+- 🌱 Currently diving into: All things tech related!

 - ⚡ Fun Fact : I love tech, music, and sports.